International Offshore Jurisdiction Review - Scotland as a Tax Haven

 As Scotland is apart of the United Kingdom it benefits from being one of the leading global financial and business centers in the world.
-It has gained the interest of many companies and investors due to the openness of its tax law, membership with the European Union and its favorable foreign investment opportunities.
+It has gained the interest of many companies and investors due to the openness of its tax law, membership with the European Union and its favorable foreign investment opportunities making it one an interesting European tax haven destination.

 As the United Kingdom and particularly Scotland has a reputation of having a sound banking and financial authority it does not have an image of a tax haven, and yet it offers some of the same offshore services and opportunities as other low tax jurisdictions.

-UK tax-law provides non-resident individuals who are members or partners of an Limited Partnership (LP) of incorporating without incurring any taxes on income that has been earned outside of the UK.
+UK tax-law provides non-resident individuals who are members or partners of a Limited Partnership (LP) of incorporating without incurring any taxes on income that has been earned outside of the UK.

 Scotland is an offshore jurisdiction for individuals looking to have the association with the UK and the EU membership, but retain all the trappings of an offshore destination.
-Whether you are seeking an investment or second business opportunities, Scotlands financial services industry will ensure you get what you need.
+Whether you are seeking to invest or create second business opportunities, Scotlands financial services industry will ensure you get what you need.

 - Great reputation as part of the United Kingdom